 When we consciously do those things that are true to our values, we are happy and whole.
 When we don’t, we end up in the wrong relationships, wrong jobs, we may become ill.
 Sometimes we behave poorly, and through that we still meet one of our values or our positive intentions.
 Example, one of my values is fun.
 On ocassion in having fun, I behave poorly where it comes to the health of my body.
 To a point that my value of fun, can clash or conflict with my other values like: balance, health, self-love, empowerment.

 But ask yourself the question, what is important to you about your relationship?
 What is important to you about a job?
-Those one word statements you would make like: passion, learning, security, knowledge.
+Those one-word statements you would make like passion, learning, security, and knowledge.

 Where it concerns your day-to-day behavior, tasks, goals…..how true are you living to those values?